 2. Canon CN-E 24mm

-- The Canon CN-E24mm T1.5 L F Prime (EF mount) lens offers a compact, consistent lens design and proven Canon lens elements for performance and reliability in professional shooting environments.
-Canon EF Cinema Prime Lenses were developed to support high-end digital motion imaging.
+The Canon CN-E24mm T1.5 L F Prime (EF mount) lens is a professional-grade cine lens designed for high-end digital motion imaging.
+With a compact and consistent design, it incorporates proven Canon lens elements for reliability in professional shooting environments.

 Product Overview: